Alternate Paladin

 7th-level Blackguard Paladin feature

 Your hatred for all things beautiful and good empowers the forces of darkness.
-Any fiend or undead under your Aura of Protection can add your Charisma modifier (minimum of +1) to any melee spell or weapon damage roll it makes.
+Fiends and Undead under your Aura of Protection add your Charisma modifier to their attack rolls.

 Sinister Resilience